vtrasmil/engluz-compete/README.md

 // install dependencies
 npm install
 npm i -g vercel
 ```
 Duplicate `.env.example` and rename `.env`.

 Sign up for a [Vercel](https://vercel.com/) Hobby plan with a KV (Redis) storage.
 Add the four `KV_` env vars to your `.env`.

 Unfortunately there's no documented way to run KV locally with RedisJSON support.
 ```
+// TODO
 // run tests

+// run in development
+vercel dev

-// preview
+// deploy preview
+vercel

-// deploy
+// deploy prod
+vercel deploy
 ```

-(rewrite) Since websocket sessions are confined to a tab, you can play multiplayer by opening separate tabs.
+Since websocket sessions are confined to a single tab, you can test multiplayer by opening a separate tab or window for each player.

 ##